kmng/Spring_test/README.md

 Branch Plan
 -----------

-I will add Hibernate to the mixes.
-See whether I can add Mongodb and other stuff.
+I will add security to this application.
+Spring Secruity 2.0 will be used in this case.
+User database is used to hold account information.